DIANE COBURN BRUNING

 In 2000, choreographer Diane Coburn Bruning founded Chamber Dance Project, dancers & musicians in New York with her conviction that dance should be performed with live music, that smaller venues afforded a more intense experience and that sharing the creative process engages audiences on a deeper level.
 In 2013 she moved the company to Washington, DC.

-Diane Coburn Bruning, Founder and Artistic Director is an award-winning choreographer who has worked with dance, theatre, and opera companies throughout the U.S. and abroad.
-She has received a Guggenheim Fellowship, a two-year fellowship from The National Endowment for the Arts, two fellowships New York Foundation for the Arts, the McKnight National Fellowship, a Dewar’s Young Artist Award, fellowships from Sundance Film Institute, Yale University School of Drama, Leopold Schepp Foundation and Virginia Commission on the Arts, a Strauss Fellowship, and support from Meet the Composer, the Harkness Foundation, New York State Council for the Arts, Heathcote Foundation, David Howard Foundation and The Carlisle Project.
+Diane is an award-winning choreographer who has worked with dance, theatre, and opera companies throughout the U.S. and abroad.
+She has received a Guggenheim Fellowship, two fellowships from the National Endowment for the Arts, two fellowships New York Foundation for the Arts, the McKnight National Fellowship, a Dewar’s Young Artist Award, fellowships from Sundance Film Institute, Yale University School of Drama, Leopold Schepp Foundation and Virginia Commission on the Arts, and a Strauss Fellowship.
+She has also received support from Meet the Composer, the Harkness Foundation, New York State Council for the Arts, Heathcote Foundation, David Howard Foundation and The Carlisle Project.

 Diane has worked with Atlanta Ballet, Pacific Northwest Ballet, Pennsylvania Ballet, Boston Ballet, Juilliard Dance Ensemble, American Repertory Ballet, Milwaukee Ballet, Joffrey II, Nashville Ballet, Aspen Ballet, Ballet Chicago, Ballet Memphis, Daghdha Dance (Ireland), Minnesota Ballet, Chautauqua Ballet, Woolly Mammoth Theatre and Studio Theatre among others.
 Her popular Ramblin’ Suite, her collaboration with The Red Clay Ramblers, was commissioned by Atlanta Ballet and performed by Milwaukee Ballet.
 She has worked on productions with Pittsburgh Opera, Glimmerglass Festival and four with Washington National Opera at Kennedy Center.
 Vogue Television did a feature on her and Dance Magazine named her as one of “25 to Watch.”
 Diane’s works appeared in the International Ballet Festival in Colombia, South American and her major work, Boots, was premiered near Berlin with Ballett Magdeburg.

-Her commercial work has been for Nickelodeon, People Magazine, Lord and Taylor, Lladro and others and theatrical work for Studio Theatre, Woolly Mammoth Theatre and with director Michael Kahn at Shakespeare Theatre Company, receiving a Helen Hayes nomination for her work on the musical Improbable Frequencies.
+She has done commercial work for top brands and names including Nickelodeon, People Magazine, Lord and Taylor, and Lladro.
+She has done theatrical work for Studio Theatre, Woolly Mammoth Theatre and Shakespeare Theatre Company.
+While working at Shakespeare Theatre Company she worked alongside director Michael Kahn, receiving a Helen Hayes nomination for her work on the musical Improbable Frequencies.
 She has been a guest artist at over twenty-five conservatory and university dance departments including several times for Juilliard and Tisch/NYU.
 She has been a teaching artist for Lincoln Center Institute and New York City Ballet and has served on many grant panels.
 Diane directed the Craft of Choreography Conference and helped found Pacifica Choreography Project; she has led choreographic workshops throughout the country

 Graduating with honors from Butler University’s Jordan College of Arts, she later received their Alumni Achievement Award.
 She holds a Masters in Choreography from NYU and studied composition privately with Bessie Schoenberg and music with Juli Nunlist.
 For a year Diane studied with renowned designers Jennifer Tipton and Ming Cho Lee on a post-graduate fellowship from Yale University School of Drama. (photo by Tim Coburn)